josephhuang08/student-guide/docs/content-onboarding/onboarding.md

 * open Windows Powershell
 * type `ssh -T git@github.com`
 * agree to add *github.com* to the list of trusted hosts
-* Run the above command once more, and you should only receive a *Welcome to GitHub, @username!* message.
+* Run the above command once more, and you should only receive a *Hi USERNAME!
+You've successfully authenticated, but GitHub does not provide shell access.* message.

 If the welcome message doesn’t appear, run SSH’s verbose mode by replacing `-T` with `-vvvT` to understand where the error is.